Licious: How it is Emerging as a One-Stop Platform for Fresh Meat & Sea Food

 FreshMenu - Delivers An Extensive Range of Freshly Prepared Food!

 This post has been approved by the organization it is based on.
-The Cloud Kitchens in India have overcome the conventional food services and ismost welcomed by everyone.
-It is also preferred especially in this time of thepandemic.
+The Cloud Kitchens in India have overcome the conventional food services and is most welcomed by everyone.
+It is also preferred especially in this time of the pandemic.
 FreshMenu is one such company that was founded by Rashmi Daga in 2…

 Licious - Revenue Model

-Licious receives a major chunk of its revenues from the sale of its meat products, seafood, marinates, and eggs.
+Licious receives a major chunk of its revenues from the sale of its meat products, seafood, marinate, and eggs.
 The rest of the revenues come from the delivery of the products and other related services.

 Licious - Funding And Investors